mirosuav/Modular-Monolith-Sample/Readme.md

 - Use strongly typed Ids, so instead `Guid UserId` define a typed `record struct UserId(Guid Value)` and use `UserId Id`
 - Use MediatR in modules internally but Service Bus to communicate between modules
 - Use https://www.keycloak.org/ as IdentityProvider
-- Check Seq for OpenTelemetry
 - Check Azure ApplicationInsights for OpenTelemetry
 - Check Jaeger for OpenTelemetry
 - Check Grafana for OpenTelemetry
 - Implement Unit tests
 - ...

-## Idea: EventsModule - Asynchronously processes all domain event by sending `ProcessDomainEvents` command to each individual module

-EventsModule periodically sends commands to individual modules for processing their own domain events:

-### Advantages:
-- Transactional: Each module saves its DomainEvents in one transaction along with the associated business process
-- Modularity: Each module remains responsible for its own domain events, which aligns with the modular monolith architecture.
-- Decoupling: The EventsModule doesn’t need to know the specifics of event processing in each module.
-It simply triggers the process.
-- Scalability: As your application grows, you can add more modules without affecting the EventsModule.
-### Implementation:
-- Define a ProcessDomainEvents command (or similar) that the EventsModule sends to each module.
-- Each module (e.g., OrderManagementModule, InventoryModule) should handle this command and process its own domain events.
-- The EventsModule can schedule these commands periodically (e.g., every minute) or based on specific triggers (e.g., after a batch of events is persisted).
-### Considerations:
-- Idempotency: Ensure that processing domain events remains idempotent, even if the command is sent multiple times.
-- Retry Mechanism: Handle transient failures during command execution (e.g., network issues, database unavailability).